Mini Pumpkin & Mini Squash Care Guide

 Ideal Growing Environment

-Mini Pumpkins do well with temperatures around 65-75°F. Due to their size and fruit weight, they require support as they mature.
+Both varieties do well with temperatures around 65-75°F. Due to their size and fruit weight, they require support as they mature.
 Once the plant reaches 6 inches tall, ensure it’s in its final spot on your Gardyn so that as you add the Trellis or Plant Belts, you will not have to move them later.

 Pollination

-TIP: To increase pollination timing success, try growing 2 Mini Pumpkins simultaneously, allowing you to cross-pollinate the plants.
+TIP: To increase pollination timing success, try growing 2 Mini Pumpkins or Mini Squash simultaneously, allowing you to cross-pollinate the plants.
 You can also try to pick and save a male flower by removing its petals and placing it in a dry, airtight container in the refrigerator for 1-2 days before using it.

 Male flowers grow and open first.
 They have thin, straight stems, and once open, you can also identify a male flower by its stamen, where the male reproductive parts are located.